 Fighters have a bonus to their attack rolls equal to their level.
-So, when rolling to hit, a first level fighter gets to add +1 to their roll, a second level fighter gets to add +2, and so on.
-Fighters are the only class which receives a native bonus to their attacks.
+So, when rolling to hit, a first level fighter adds +1 to their roll, a second level fighter adds +2, and so on.
+Fighters are the only class which recieves a native bonus to their attacks.

-If they wish, Fighters can Make Multiple Attacks by dividing their bonus between each target they wish to hit.
+If they wish, Fighters can Make Multiple Attacks by dividing their bonus between each target they wish to attack.
 So a third level Fighter could make a single attack at +3, or three attacks at +1, or two attacks at +1 and +2 respectively.
 Any attack a fighter makes must have at least a +1 bonus.

 Fighters also have a special skill called Feat of Strength, which replaces Atheltics.
 It begins at 1d6, and improves one step at every even numbered level.
-So it becomes 1d8 at second level, 1d10 at fourth level, and 1d12 at sixth level.
-Fighters may accelerate this process via training if they wish.
-A successful Feat of Strength will be able to accomplish notably more than a successful Athletics check: bending iron bars, lifting fallen girders, etc. These are the sorts of things Conan might do, which other men would marvel at.
+This process may be accelerated via training.
+A successful Feat of Strength will accomplish notably more than a successful Athletics check: bending iron bars, lifting tonne-weight girders, forcing open an airlock, etc. These are the sorts of things Conan might do, which other men would marvel at.